dimatkachuk2607g/portfolio/projects/automation_selenium/README.md

 # Selenium Automation Project + Github Actions test and report automation

-This is a frontend automation project done with Selenium following principles of the POM model to have clean and scalable code
+This is a frontend automation project done with Selenium following principles of the POM model to have clean and scalable code.

-I have also created a small website to be used for this project, found under projects/basic_website/src
+I have also created a small website to be used for this project, found under projects/basic_website/src.

-Additionally whenever code changes are pushed, all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports
+Additionally whenever code changes are pushed, all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports.

 ## Running the project